 I find this fascinating.
 What happens to social norms when women start earning more than men?

-Behind closed doors, in the kinds of conversations my high-earning female friends would never let me share publicly, some of them tell me how challenging it is to find a partner because of their income.
+Behind closed doors, in conversations my high-earning female friends would never let me share publicly, some of them tell me how challenging it is to find a partner because of their income.

 If you’re a 28-year-old woman and your male partner suddenly found out you made 2x as much as he does, how would he react?

 What if you’re a guy, and your partner finds out you make 2x what they do?

 Is the situation any different if you’re a man or a woman?